 Basic and applied palaeontology, including geoconservation and geoheritage.

 You will be able to respond to the academic challenges posed by the renewed need for palaeontological expertise in response to societal demands.
 You will have a better understanding of geobiological processes such as those that trigger an ecological crisis.

 Further Information: Erasmus Mundus Joint Master Degree PANGEA

-If you wish to join the graduate programme at PhD level or would like to pursue a thesis, check the available thesis topics published by the doctoral school and contact the thesis supervisor beforehand.
+Check the available thesis topics published by the Graduate Schools and contact the thesis supervisor beforehand.

 There is no specific procedure for joining the Graduate Programme as a PhD student.
 Only an agreement in principle between the Graduate Programme, your supervisor and yourself will be valid provided that you have a thesis subject in line with the research themes of the Graduate Programme